uikit/uikit-site/docs/pages/slideshow.md

 ## Min/Max height

-By default, the slideshow height adopts according to the defined ratio.
+By default, the slideshow height adopts to the defined ratio.
 A minimum or maximum height can be set using the `minHeight` and `maxHeight` options.

 ```html
 <div uk-slideshow="minHeight: 300; max-height: 600">...</div>